QuEST-Kit/QuEST/README.md

 ## Getting started

 QuEST is contained entirely in the files in the `QuEST/` folder.
-To use QuEST, copy this folder to your computer and include `QuEST.h` in your C code.
+To use QuEST, copy this folder to your computer and include `QuEST.h` in your `C` or `C++` code.
 We include make files for compiling QuEST, and submission scripts for using QuEST with SLURM and PBS.
 See [examples/tutorial.md](/examples/tutorial.md) for an introduction.
 Clone or download this entire repository to include all examples as well as tests and documentation.

 Explicit instructions to download and run QuEST from the command line can be found at [quest.qtechtheory.org/download](https://quest.qtechtheory.org/download/).